What is Mindfulness?

 No need for change -- we already have the capacity to be present.
 But we do need to cultivate these innate qualities

-Mindfulness is an evidence-based practice validated by scientific research that is has positive benefits for our health as well as relationships
+Mindfulness is an evidence-based practice validated by scientific research that has positive benefits for our health as well as relationships

-What mindfulness is not
+What mindfulness is not:

-Not having a blank mind
+• Not having a blank mind

-Not becoming emotionless
+• Not becoming emotionless

-Not withdrawing from life
+• Not withdrawing from life

-Not seeking bliss
+• Not seeking bliss

-Not escaping pain
+• Not escaping pain

-Not converting to a new religion
+• Not converting to a new religion

 Mindful Awareness

 Developing mindful awareness of the present moment can connect us to experiences, interactions, emotions and thoughts without the interference of judgment, bias, beliefs or distractions.
 We can 'Just Be' in the present moment, even if it is too exciting to contain or too painful to tolerate.
-Accepting the present moment for what it IS can be considered the crown jewel of mindfulness.

 Cultivating Mindfulness

 Meditative exercises and/or mindfulness meditation can be the first step to learning Mindfulness.
 When we focus our attention on our breath or curiously explore sense activation like sight, hearing or taste we are developing our brain's ability to attend to the present moment.
-We do not need to clear our mind of thoughts while we are meditating as it is our ability to frequently come back to our attention or breath and away from distracting thoughts that develops our ability to be mindful.